 Secretarial and administrative services are provided by the Company's wholly owned subsidiary, Personal Assets Trust Administration Company Limited.
-Costs, net of third party income, amounted to £235,000 (2011: £315,000) in respect of these services in the year to 30 April 2012.
+Costs, net of third party income, amounted to £200,000 (2012: £235,000) in respect of these services in the year to 30 April 2013.
+No amounts were outstanding at the year end.